Volunteering

 There are many ways to help our community grow and thrive.
 The club website is the hub for information and events, you can sign up for events using the 'job signup' function to help track your hours.
 Hours can be logged in a variety of ways including;

-• Requires a 45:00 training session.
-Coach David will walk you through the ends and outs.
+- Requires a 30 to 45:00 training session.
 Also, will need to shadow for 2 sessions of a meet.
+Please reach out to our Technical Director technicaldirector@ciasa.ky or our Club President president@stingrayswimclub.ky

 MEET DIRECTOR: